benblazak/ergodox-firmware/readme.md

 ### Compile the Source Code
+(brief notes)

-(brief notes about compiling in the [src] (src) directory.
+Note: This relates to compiling in the [src] (src) directory.
 The toplevel build process (for generating the ui-info file and such) isn't really intended to be portable; but you could probably get it working without *too* much trouble, if you're familiar with programming in a Unix environment.
-I'd suggest looking through the toplevel Makefile, as a staring point, if that's your goal.)
+I'd suggest looking through the toplevel Makefile, as a staring point, if that's your goal.

 * Read the [Dependencies] (#dependencies-for-building-from-source) section.

-* Take a quickish glance at the [About This Project (more technical)] (#about-this-project-more-technical] section.
+* Take a quickish glance at the [About This Project (more technical)] (#about-this-project-more-technical) section.

 * Navigate to the [src] (src) directory (*not* the toplevel directory) in a terminal, and type `make`.